zjxhahaha/Graduation-Design/README.md

 Hello, this is my Graduation Design

-first attemp to use git
+first attempt to use git

+attempt to use pycharm